By Eamonn O’Keeffe

 But while investigation has supported much of the traditional legend, rumours of the gruesome fate of Radelmüller’s corpse appear to be completely unfounded.
-Although a missing body makes for a better ghost story, neither Robertson nor any contemporary sources describe the killers mutilating and concealing the keeper’s remains or even claim that Radelmüller disappeared at all.
+Although a missing body makes for a better ghost story, no contemporary sources describe the killers mutilating and concealing the keeper’s remains or even claim that Radelmüller disappeared at all.
 In fact, reports of the time laconically note his ‘unfortunate death’ without displaying any of the uncertainty that would inevitably have arisen in the absence of a body.
 Letters of administration for the estate of the late keeper (who left no will) were also promptly granted to Radelmüller’s brother-in-law on 17 January 1815.
 A close reading of Robertson’s account provides the final nail in the coffin, so to speak, as it clearly indicates that Durnan believed Radelmüller’s corpse had been respectfully buried, not hacked to pieces and scattered.
 The discovery of coffin fragments found alongside a jawbone in 1893, if indeed linked to Radelmüller, would support such a conclusion, but does not tally with a hasty burial by fugitive killers.
 Contrary to oft-repeated claims that the keeper was ‘never seen again’, all evidence suggests that Radelmüller’s body did not vanish in the first place, but was found, examined by the coroner and laid to rest near the lighthouse.